-(4) For the purpose of calculation of the minimum thickness t, the actual spacing s is to be taken not less than 0.46 + 0.0023L
+For the purpose of calculation of the minimum thickness t, the actual spacing s is to be taken not less than 0,46 + 0,0023L (4)

-Element Formula Minimum value Bottom plating As specified in: • [2] for longitudinally framed structure • [3] for transversely framed structure Minimum thickness, in mm (7): t = $(0,033L+6,5)\left(\frac{sk}{0,46+0,0023L}\right)^{1/2} - 1,0$ Botto stiffe om ordinary ners Section modulus, in cm, the greater of: w = 1,2 s l pD C k the value required in [8.1] for tank bulkheads, where the pressure is reduced by an amount, in kN/m, not greater than 0,3T, for ordinary stiffeners of bottoms that constitute boundary of compartments intended to carry liquids.
-Inner r bottom plat- Thickness, in mm, the greater of: (1) (2) (3) t = 0,04 L k1/2 + 5 s + 2 (4) t = 1,35 s (pB k)1/2 for inner bottoms that constitute boundary of compartments intended to carry dry bulk cargoes t = 1,35 s (pL k)1/2 for inner bottoms that constitute boundary of compartments intended to carry liquids Minimum thickness, in mm: t = 5,0 (1) (2) (3) (4) bulkheads, 90% of the value obtained from this formula.
-(2) For plating located within the engine room area, this thickness is to be increased by 10% with respect to that obtained from this form (3) For margin plates inclined downward with respect to the inner bottom plating, this thickness is to be increased by 20% with respect to obtained from this formula.
-(5) (6) (7) bulkheads, a thickness reduced by 2 k1/2 mm with respect to that obtained from this formula.
-6) For floors located within the engine room with transversely framed structure, this thickness is to be increased by 1 mm with respect to obtained from this formula.
+Element Formula Minimum value Botto m plating As specified in: • [2] for longitudinally framed structure • [3] for transversely framed structure Minimum thickness, in mm (7): t = $(0,033L+6,5)\left(\frac{sk}{0,46+0,0023L}\right)^{1/2} - 1,0$ Botto stiffer m ordinary hers Section modulus, in cm, the greater of: w = 1,2 s l pD C k the value required in [8.1] for tank bulkheads, where the pressure is reduced by an amount, in kN/m, not greater than 0,3T, for ordinary stiffeners of bottoms that constitute boundary of compartments intended to carry liquids.
+Inner ing bottom plat- Thickness, in mm, the greater of: (1) (2) (3) t = 0,04 L k1/2 + 5 s + 2 (4) t = 1,35 s (pB k)1/2 for inner bottoms that constitute boundary of compartments intended to carry dry bulk cargoes t = 1,35 s (pL k)1/2 for inner bottoms that constitute boundary of compartments intended to carry liquids Minimum thickness, in mm: t = 5,0 ., bulkheads, 90 For plating loo For margin pla obtained from For ships with • general c • bulk carr • ore carrie none of the following service notations: argo ships, intended to carry dry bulk cargo in holds ier ESP % with respect to that obtained from this formula.
+(5) (6) (7) For ships equa bulkheads, a For floors loca obtained from is to be increased by 2 mm unless the plating is protected by a continuous al to or greater than 30 m in length, this thickness may be gradually taperer thickness reduced by 2 $k^{1/2}$ mm with respect to that obtained from this formated within the engine room with transversely framed structure, this thickness this formula.
+Se of calculation of the minimum thickness t, the actual spacing s is to be ed such as to reach, at the collision and after peak mula. ess is to be increased by 1 mm with respect to that